U.S. Educators’ Conscientious Objection Pledge to End Complicity in

 Pam Butler (University of Notre Dame)

-Paul Kohlbry (University of California, Santa Barbara)
+Paul Kohlbry (University of California Santa Barbara)

 Paul Sawyer (Cornell University)